Maillouski/Minitel-ESP32/README.md

 ## SOFTWARE

+This branch adds functionality for a second MAX3232 serial port to use the adapter to connect to almost anykind of computer / device through Hardware RS232 connection
 This repo aims at gather helpfull sample codes for Minitel apps development using ESP32.

 It is not intended to provide final application for given use case.